CCurl/S4/README.md

-# S4 - A small and fast stack machine VM/CPU
+# S4 - A minimal and extendable stack machine VM/CPU

-S4 is an simple, fast, minimal, and interactive environment where the source code IS the machine code.
+S4 is a minimal, extendable, and interactive environment where the source code IS the machine code.
 There is no compilation in S4.

 # What is S4?

-I think of S4 as a stack-based, RPN, Forth-like, virtual CPU/VM that can have as many registers, functions, and amount of user ram that the system supports.
+I think of S4 as a stack-based, RPN, Forth-like, virtual CPU/VM that can have as many registers, functions, and amount of user ram as the system supports.

 A register is identified by up to 3 lower-case characters, so there is a maximum or (26x26x26) = 17576 registers available.
 I tend to think of registers as built-in variables.

 A function is identified by any number of UPPER-case characters.
-The number of functions is set in the config.h file.
+The maximum number of functions is set in the config.h file.

 The number of registers, function vectors, and user memory can be scaled as desired to fit into a system of any size.
-For example, on an ESP-8266 board, a typical configuration might be 676 (26*26) registers, 5000 functions, and 24K of user ram.
+For example, on an ESP-8266 board, a typical configuration might be 576 (26*26) registers, 5000 functions, and 24K of user ram.
 In such a system, register names would be in the range of [aa.zz].
 For a RPI Pico, I use 576 registers, 1000 functions, and 128K USER RAM.
 On a Arduino Leonardo, you might configure the system to have 26 registers and functions, and 1K USER.
-On a Windows or Linux system, I use 17576 registers (26*26*26), 1000 functions, and 128K USER.
+On a Windows or Linux system, I use 17576 registers (26*26*26), 5000 functions, and 1MB USER.

 - Example 1: "Hello World!"            - the typical "hello world" program.
 - Example 2: 1sA 2sB 3sC rA rB rC ++ . - would print 6.